ACME Configuration#

 with the Angie server, it communicates with an external service managed by the

-DNS or HTTP server where the ACME server sends its requests.
+separate DNS or HTTP server where the ACME server sends its requests.
 Once the ACME server receives the expected response from the configured DNS or

-or similar servers using directives such as fastcgi_pass,
+and similar servers using directives such as fastcgi_pass,

-scgi_pass, etc. The service must return a In this example, the ACME client A A named The following Perl script demonstrates a simple external FastCGI service: Here, If you previously used certbot to obtain and renew
+scgi_pass, etc. The service must return a In this example, the ACME client The A named The following Perl script demonstrates a corresponding external FastCGI service: Here, Another example using PHP-FPM: Parameters passed can be accessed in PHP via The stream module ACME enables automated certificate issuance and

-transition to using the ACME module.
+follow these steps to transition to using the ACME module.
 Suppose you initially configured certificates with the following command: The configuration automatically created by certbot is typically located in

 In the example above, the highlighted lines must be modified.
 Depending on your